mmmjam/mmmjam.github.io/rules-and-guidelines.md

 <b> Eighth graders must join the division that aligns with their sending school </b>.
 Whichever division that an eighth grader chooses while registering must reflect the school they currently attend: either middle school (the Junior Division) or high school (the Senior Divison).

+## Submissions

+Each team is expected to submit a final math modeling paper and an optional elevator pitch.

+All interested teams will have their submissions showcased on our gallery!
+The gallery is a great way to celebrate your own work and see what your fellow math modelers worked on during the jam.

+Specifics about 2021 submission standards can be found [here](https://mmmjam.github.io/rules-and-guidelines/#2021-math-jam-rules), and additional resources to help with projects can be found [here](mmmjam.github.io/resources).

 ## Time Limit

 In total, each team will have <b>24 hours</b> to develop a math model and submit their final report.